Way2nnadi/Solo.js/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > A Noval implementation of a voice search engine - Solo
+  > A Noval implementation of a text to voice engine - Solo

 ## Sub-Heading ##
-  > For those who would rather use their voice to search instead of typing it out
+  > Are you feeling down and need a quick pick me up?
+Try Solo
 ## Summary ##
-  > How many times have you tried searching for something but you fingers ached from the previous hours of typing.
-Solo is here to help.
-By simply vocing what you want searched, solo will intelligently understand and retrieve it from the inter-Webs.
-You days of sore fingers are over, Solo is here to save the day!!!!
+  > How many times have you thought I would really like someone to tell me something good right now, but there is no one around.
+With Solo you can have that at the convenience of your palm.
+Just simply say "Solo boost Me" and Solo will intelligently respond.
+Solo learns over time and can sense changes in your mood, if she senses that you really need a boost she will automatically respond with one of those pick me ups you love so much.

 ## Problem ##
-  > About 2% of all american are visually impaired. having the ability to voice what the want search would drastically help them navigate the internet efficiently.
+  > Some people need external validation to make them feel better.
+Solo is there to fill that void

 ## Solution ##
-  > A simple, intelligent engine that is able to translate spoken word to text, text that can then easily be searched online.
+  > A simple, intelligent engine that is able give you that extra boost

 ## How to Get Started ##
-  > simply download the app, configure Solo to your unique voice patterns.
-Then start flying through the internet with your voice
+  > simply download the app, and simply watch the wonder that is Solo.